Follow Italianism

 Shortly after the break with the socialists, Mussolini enlisted in the army and received the rank of sergeant.
 As a soldier he had rapid rise and in 1919 he founded the “Fasci Italiani di Combatimento”, an armed revolutionary group, which would later become the Fascist Party.
 Mussolini's groups brought together heterogeneous elements whose political positions ranged from the radical left to nationalism.

-With Italy's political situation deteriorating and the socialist government losing strength, Mussolini organized the March on Rome.
-On October 30, 1922, a few days after the march, King Victor Emanuel III named Benito Mussolini Prime Minister of Italy, tasked with forming the new government.
-Three years later, he established the dictatorial regime, proclaiming himself “Il Duce”, the leader of the country.
+With the political situation in Italy deteriorating and the socialist government losing strength, Mussolini organized the March on Rome.
+On October 30, 1922, a few days after the march, King Victor Emmanuel III appointed Benito Mussolini Prime Minister of Italy, tasking him with forming the new government.
+Three years later, he established a dictatorial regime, proclaiming himself "Il Duce," the leader of the country.

 Benito Mussolini was killed on April 28, 1945 after trying to flee Italy and being captured and shot by rebels.